-Meet the new BookMachine Editorial Board: the next step in our mission to make the BookMachine site a one-stop-shop for you to visit throughout your publishing career.
+Meet the BookMachine Editorial Board: the next step in our mission to make the BookMachine site a one-stop-shop for you to visit throughout your publishing career.

 We want BookMachine to challenge some of your existing ideas, whilst helping to make you a better designer, editor, (insert your job title here).
 We also want to encourage people in different departments to work together – let’s talk about communication, and about the tools to help us get out of our silos.

 Take a peek below at who is on the Editorial Board.
-Each person will be ‘steering’ and advising on the content in their channel.
+Each person will be ‘steering’ and advising on the content in their Topic.
 If you’ve got any burning questions you’d like answered by our experts – feel free to ping them to us here and we will try to get them answered.

-Sophie O’Rourke is Director at EMC Design – a leading publishing design agency with over 25 years of experience in book publishing.
+Sophie O’Rourke is Managing Director at EMC Design – a leading publishing design agency with over 25 years of experience in book publishing.
 Sophie always has an eye on industry trends, and has always ‘just read’ something relevant to any publishing-related topic!

 Emma Barnes taught herself to code after founding her own independent publisher, Snowbooks.
-She went on to build Bibliocloud, the next-generation publishing system.
+She went on to build Consonance, the next-generation publishing system.
 Now she’s on a mission to promote tech skills within the publishing industry and beyond.